glacials/twos.dev/src/cold/filters.md

 all work together to create more thoughtful and intentional reproduction.

 Historically, reaching replacement has been easy.
-It has to be, evolutionarily.
+It has had to be.
-The… *process* that makes children is fun, so children get made.
+Sex is fun, and sex makes children, so children get made.

-But as we approach a world that disconnects recreational sex from pregnancy, it's possible we won't reach replacement.
+But as we approach a world that disconnects recreational sex from conception, it's possible we won't reach replacement.
 It's possible we won't even get _close_.
 How many couples do you know who _plan_ to have 3+ children?